-You may sometimes here a security professional say something like: ‘in the field of information security— (there are no absolutes)— except that (there are no absolutes)’—or words to that effect.
+YOU MAY SOMETIMES hear a security professional say something like: ‘in the field of information security— there are no absolutes— except that there are no absolutes’—or words to that effect.
 Perhaps these same people do not realise that this statement is, in actual fact, an example of circular reasoning—or a logical statement that restates the premise as the conclusion.
-Anyway, a few prominent security experts—have expressed objection to the word ‘absolute’ in our book’s terminology (ref.
-The Science Of Cybersecurity).

 Today’s best ciphers will doubtless be trivially broken in the future at some point.
-However, it seems that the dissent surrounding the word “absolute” is due to varied interpretations of what it means.
-In this essay I would like to fully define “absolute” in the context of security literature—and also the text of the present book in particular.
+However, it seems that the dissent surrounding the word “absolute” is due to varied interpretations of what it actually means.

 Need For Metrics

-Henceforth, I would suggest that absolute security is a measurable protective status—and one that does not have to be possible—or permanent— in order for it to be a valid goal or metric in relation to a copy.
+Henceforth, I would suggest that Absolute Security is a measurable protective status—and one that does not have to be possible—or permanent— in order for it to be a valid goal or metric in relation to a copy.
 Accordingly, we have neatly moved emphasis away from systems—and onto datum-copies—in accordance with the basic theme of the present theory (security = protecting copies).
-However any copy-related insecurity must be the result of system failure(s)—so how/where do these problems arise?

 However this does not mean that we should adopt an attitude whereby we just shrug our shoulders whenever a leak/data-breach occurs.
 And then make the excuse that when it comes to security there are no absolutes—or even idealised metrics with which to judge security status.
 Systematic security is therein misrepresented as (forever) a contradiction in terms—something not even worthy of comprehensive definition and/or accurate measurement.